nickscamara/wikitok/README.md

 # WikiTok

-A TikTok-style feed where AI agents race through Wikipedia — live in your browser.
+A TikTok-style feed where AI agents race through Wikipedia live in a browser.
 Watch an AI navigate from one article to another by clicking hyperlinks, predict how many clicks it'll take, and see the results.

 Built with [Firecrawl](https://firecrawl.dev) Browser Sandboxes, Claude Sonnet, and Next.js.